andrewcargill/false/README.md

 ## Testing
 ****

 Extensive testing has been carried out to ensure that the site functions as intented.
-A single scroll page design was utilized to make navigating the site intitive and navigation is present for users who wish to go directly to a specific section of the site.
+A single scroll page design was utilized to make navigating the site intuative and navigation is present for users who wish to go directly to a specific section of the site.

 The site layout of landing page > Launch infomation > sign up > retailers creates a natural flow for the user.
 An average user will want to see this information and in this order.

 Color is used to stimulate the user.
-To create feeling of shock and challenge the normal perseptions of 'what a website is'.
-This is intentional, as the company wants to stand out.
-It wants to show protential customers that they are not afriad to break the rules, that they are about to launch a clothing range that is something mew and dynamic.
+To create feelings of anticipation and challenge the normal perceptions of 'what a website should look like'.
+This is intentional, as the company wants to show protential customers that they are not afriad to break the rules, that they are about to launch a clothing range that is something new and something exciting.
 Fashion and art is all about stimulation.
-Asking questions and presenting challenges for the viewer.
-The website needed to do this, but in a way that did not leave the user alone or lost.
-Splitting the sections into white and red backgrounds keeps the stimulation for the user and supports their journey through the website.
+Presenting challenges and emotions for the viewer.
+This website needed to do this, but in a way that did not leave the user feeling stranded or lost.
+Splitting the website into sections and alternating white and red backgrounds keeps the user engaged and supports their journey through the website.

-Font - write something about the choices.
+Soft feeling fonts are used across the website to act as a friendly voice against the dynamic design and color.
+The event information on the landing page was the only place a more impactive font was used, as it was an announcement that what to be direct, clear and not ignored.

 The site functions well on mobile and desktop devices.
 Three different screen widths were used to ensure the site looks good on all platforms.
+On mobile devices the color is the main element used to create an impactful site, whereas for the larger screens imaginative placements of text and images could be used to enhance the sites appeal.

+### Challenges, Bugs and fixes

 The scaling of the site was very challenging.
-The use of space on a laptop and desktop screen had to be utilized in a very unconvertional way to try and carry the websites design vision.

-The landing page will only be used for the build up to the launch of the company.
-It is envisaged that once the company is launched the site will evolve to display the clothes and inspirations the company wishes to promote.
-This website will proivde a core for this future expansion and designing around the idea of negative space.

-### Challenges, Bugs and fixes

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.*
+I extensivly explored the various measurement units that could be used to control scaling (such: as px,vw,rem) and strived to use them to support my design goals for the sites.

+I have created my wireframes using Adobe XD and trying to translate them into reality proved challanging as in many section of the site the elements re-order when they are scaled.
+To solve this I read-up on Flex and learn how to order the elements.

+Padding and margins are extremly useful.
+When I started the project I was still a little unsure about how and when to use them.
+But as I got into the project I found my code was getting cleaner and my solutions were getting simplier.

+I grew to rely on and use Google Inspect more and more through the course of the project.
+The ability to identify elements, edit live and identify the specific code line number supported in a productive work flow.

 ### Validator Testing
 - HTML